Clear, concise, and compelling writing and editing

 Please note that there is small reformatting fee ($0.10/pg) for submissions which do not adhere to these guidelines.

-Everyone seems to have a unique idea of what editing services entail, so let me clarify what I do.
+Everyone seems to have a unique idea of what editing services entail, so let me clarify how I work.

 (All of my edits are made in track changes, so you can either accept or reject each suggestion.)

-This is about following the rules, so there is very little opinion involved.
-I check for grammar, punctuation, spelling, consistency, and word usage.
-If writing is like building a house, a this would be like making sure the floors are level and walls are plumb.
-(Some people call this proof reading.)
+This is about observing writing guidelines and typical style choices.
+It is also when the agonizingly slow editing reading begins.
+However, the results are more comprehensive and thorough than the previous options.
+I check for grammar, punctuation, spelling, story consistency, word usage, etc. If writing is like building a house, this is when you make sure the floors are level and walls are plumb.

 This is about the art of language, which may involve extensive feedback and revision.
 In addition to everything that I do in the previous levels, I also give detailed notes on anything that could benefit from some modification.
-This can be, but is not limited to: adjusting your language to suit your audience, exploring theme and symbolism, promoting a plausible premise and plotline, analyzing characters’ motivation and development, encouraging believable dialogue and interactions, managing pacing and tension--and most importantly--supporting the integrity of the author’s voice.
-This is what distinguishes professional writing from amateur writing.
+This can be, but is not limited to, the following: adjusting your language to suit your audience, exploring theme and symbolism, promoting a vibrant premise and plotline, analyzing characters’ motivation and development, encouraging authentic dialogue and interactions, managing pacing and tension--and most importantly--supporting the integrity of the author’s voice.
 As far as our comparison goes, this is how your building becomes a home.